October 12, 2024

 Blonde, ergo American!

-President Hosne Mubarak learned there were western tourists in the country and flew to Luxor to personally greet us.
+President Hosni Mubarak learned there were western tourists in the country and flew to Luxor to personally greet us.
 Betty, with her blonde hair, was singled out to be filmed with Mubarek, and we would see those 30 seconds of videotape everywhere we went for the duration of our stay as the Egyptian government tried to reassure the world it was safe to be in the country.

 Abu Simbel, no tourists